Last Updated on May 28, 2025 by vanessa sequeira

 What Are Halal Stocks?

 Halal stocks refer to shares of companies whose activities and financial structures align with Islamic principles (Shariah law).
-These stocks are considered ethical investments for individuals who follow Islamic guidelines.
+These shariah-compliant stocks in india are considered ethical investments for individuals who follow Islamic guidelines.
 Shariah prohibits certain industries and practices, such as those involving alcohol, gambling, pork products, and interest-based financial activities.
 Therefore, companies operating in these industries are excluded from the halal stock universe.

 For example, halal stocks in India might include businesses focused on technology, healthcare, or manufacturing, provided they meet the required financial and ethical criteria.